jonesjBSV/wallet-toolbox/docs/storage.md

 #### Property ignoreServices

 optional.
-Default is false. `dojo.getServices` is used for raw transaction and merkle proof lookup
+Default is false. `getServices` is used for raw transaction and merkle proof lookup

 ```ts
 ignoreServices?: boolean